nasimsoltani/nasimsoltani.github.io/_pages/projects.md

 My PhD research is broadly in the area of deep learning for the physical layer.
 Specifically I have used deep learning for two distinct ares of:
-* Deep learning for signal classification, RF fingerprinting.
+* Group 1: Deep learning for signal classification and RF fingerprinting.
-* Deep learning in the wireless receiver chain.
+* Group 2: Deep learning in the wireless receiver chain.

 ## Group 1: NNs for signal classification and RF fingerprinting: